Call for Submissions to the UK's Living Heritage Inventories

 Submit Your Intangible Cultural Heritage Practice

-The first call for submissions to the UK’s Intangible Cultural Heritage (ICH) inventory is now live!
+The first call for submissions to the UK’s Intangible Cultural Heritage (ICH) inventory is now closed.

-Communities across the UK are invited to submit their traditions and heritage practices to the new Living Heritage Inventory.
+Communities across the UK have been invited to submit their traditions and heritage practices to the new Living Heritage Inventory.
 This includes folklore, crafts, performance, customs, and other intangible cultural heritage passed down through generations, from highland games to wassailing, bell-ringing to pancake day.

 The inventory, organised across seven categories including performing arts, social practices, crafts, sports, and culinary traditions, will provide a snapshot of the UK’s rich and diverse living heritage.
-The submission period is open for four months, until 27 March, with workshops, events, and guidance available from designated Community Support Hubs.
+The submission period is now closed and we expect the first version of the Living Heritage Inventory to be published in the autumn.
+Visit the Living Heritage website for more information.

 Get Involved